SandwichGouda/Data/Data.md

 that Content under different terms, such as a contributor license agreement, that agreement will supersede.

-Isn’t this just how it works already?
+Isn't this just how it works already?
 Yep.
-This is widely accepted as the norm in the open-source community; it’s commonly referred to by the shorthand "inbound=outbound".
-We’re just making it explicit.
+This is widely accepted as the norm in the open-source community; it's commonly referred to by the shorthand "inbound=outbound".
+We're just making it explicit.
 ```
 - Economic models